MtScience/PyLox/README.md

 ## Current state of the project

 PyLox is considered complete (chapter 13 of the book completed).
 Currently it's code is being simplified and optimized.
 Also, there is a plan to add a number of native functions and (possibly) modify the REPL to make it more comfortable to use.

+All variables, class attributes and functions are type-hinted, except where doing so vould lead to a circular import.